spcoelho/Active-Stabilization-Test-Data/README.md

 Second, is simulated data which demonstrates the negative effect of drift (or residual uncorrected drift) on the cummalative pointillistic pattern - characteristic of single-molecule localization microscopy.
 Load data in ThunderSTORM.

 Third, shows that post-acquisition drift correction is not required.
 Gold nanorods were acquired for ~6 hours and do not show residual drift.
-Applying drift correction, either using Redundant cross-correlation or fiducial correction, does not demonstrate an improvement
+Applying drift correction, either using Redundant cross-correlation or fiducial correction, does not demonstrate an improvement.
+Load data in ThunderSTORM.